ian-code1/ian-code1/README.md

 🌟 About Me:
 - 📚 Bsc Mathematics and computer science
 - 🖥️ Proficient in HTML, CSS, and JavaScript, with a passion for web development.
-- 🐍 Currently diving deep into the world of Python.
+- 🐍 Python, Numpy, Pandas, Django.
 -  📱Android, java, kotlin.
 - 🚀 Committed to crafting elegant solutions and fostering innovation.